 Jaco’s influence is, in a word, incalculable.
 Drawing on his deep reference for Cuban music (especially percussionists), jazz, rhythm & blues, Frank Sinatra, big-band, funk, rock, pop, soul, and every permutation thereof, Jaco brought an exciting, fresh voice to the instrument akin to his artistic peers Jimi Hendrix and Charlie Parker, to reference two.

 On the technical side, Jaco’s virtuoso application of harmonics, chords, advanced harmonies, and lyrical improvisations all coaxed from a battered fretless Fender Jazz – known as the “Bass of Doom,” shook the foundation of popular music.
+His unique tone shattered the long-held tenets of what a bass should sound like.
+The full possibilities of the electric bass which Jaco pioneered are still being explored today by players of all generations.
 On stage, he was a master showman.

-Jaco’s work with Weather Report, Joni Mitchell, Ian Hunter, and as a solo artist and collaborator remains watershed, and still inspires scores of players to this day.
+Jaco’s work with Weather Report, Joni Mitchell, Ian Hunter, and as a solo artist and collaborator remains watershed, and continues to inspire scores of players.